 Additional Social Work Grad Schools

-Washington University at St. Louis has the top ranked school of social work in the country.
-The Master of Social Work (MSW) usually is offered with several areas of specialization; at Washington University there are five: the MSW in Children, Youth & Families, MSW in Gerontology, MSW in Health, MSW in Mental Health, and MSW in Social & Economic Development.
+Washington University at St. Louis The Master of Social Work (MSW) usually is offered with several areas of specialization; at Washington University there are five: the MSW in Children, Youth & Families, MSW in Gerontology, MSW in Health, MSW in Mental Health, and MSW in Social & Economic Development.
 Field placement in a social services agency or nonprofit program consumes much of the second year of the two year program.

-University at Albany is one of the flagship campuses for the State University of New York (SUNY) and offers one of the top twelve social work programs in the nation.
+University at Albany is one of the flagship campuses for the State University of New York (SUNY) and offers social work programs in the nation.
 This program also has two primary areas of specialization; the MSW in Clinical Practice or the MSW in Organizational Management, which is also known as MACRO: Management Efficiency, Advocacy and Empowerment, Community Building, Resource Development, and Outcome Evaluation.

 Social Work Professional Associations